Degrees when Due gives campuses the tools to get students back on track and across the degree-completion finish line.

 What's the attainment gap In Your State?

-National Student Clearinghouse Research Center (2016) Updated state-level breakdown of potential completers presented in Signature Report 7: Some college, no degree: A national view of students with some college enrollment, but no completion.
+National Student Clearinghouse Research Center (2019) Updated state-level breakdown of potential completers presented in Signature Report 17: Some College, No Degree, A 2019 Snapshot for the Nation and 50 States.
 DataExtras.
-Retrieved from https://nscresearchcenter.org/signaturereport7/
+Retrieved from https://nscresearchcenter.org/some-college-no-degree-2019/

 Adelman, C. (2013) Searching for our lost associate’s degrees: Project Win-Win at the Finish Line.
 Washington, DC: Institute for Higher Education Policy.
 Retrieved from http://www.ihep.org/research/publications/searching-our-lost-associates-degrees-project-win-win-finish-line